Team: Saskatoon- WHL

 Interesting Fact: Siemens played for the Saskatoon Blades along size fellow Avalanche prospect Stefan Elliott.

 Whats Next?
 The expectations for Siemens are high and although most probably believe he is a season or two away much like Elliott was we may see him much sooner.
 With the trade of John Michael Liles the Avalanche have a vacancy on the starting LD side and Siemens is a left hander.
 I expect Siemens to turn heads in camp and force the Avs hand to give him a try at the start of the season like they did for Ryan O’Reilly and Matt Duchene two seasons ago.
 As I’m sure is recalled but O’Reilly and Duchene remained with the pro club and were not returned to Juniors and I would not be surprised if Siemens saw a similar path this season.
 I’m excited to see him and I hope it is sooner than later.

-Topics: Duncan Siemens
+Tags: Duncan Siemens